mdarius31/mdm/README.md

 # mdm
-this is a simple menu made in rust with the fltk rust bindings
+this is a simple menu made in rust with the egui